metapsj/travels/content/2024/oahu/food.md

 ### akasaka

-tiny, late-night restaurant offering a menu of sushi & other standard japanese eats. this is where the japanese locals go to chill and unwind.
+tiny, late-night restaurant offering a menu of sushi & other standard japanese eats.

+this is where the locals go to chill and unwind on the weekend.

 - [website](https://www.akasakahawaii.com/)
 - [map](https://maps.app.goo.gl/mho2rV2URWiGited6)